Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 |Headed 32-bit|Yes	|Yes		|
 |Headed 64-bit|Yes	|No			|

+    > **Note**
-In windows, only EXT4 type file of rootfs.img is supported to flash rpm bundles.
+    > In windows, only EXT4 type file of rootfs.img is supported to flash rpm bundles.
 (While using Headed 64 bit image and Headless 32bit image, RPMs cannot be installed through IOT setup manager because rootsfs.img is of BTRFS type file.)

 ## Prerequisites